 Dormitory Authority - State of New York - The College has entered into financing agreements with the Dormitory Authority - State of New York ("DASNY") for the purpose of financing the State's one-half share of various capital construction costs.
 The Bonds are special obligations of DASNY, payable from amounts to be appropriated each year by the State pursuant to a provision of the State Education Law, and from moneys in the Debt Service Reserve Fund held by the trustee.
 The amounts to be appropriated annually are assigned under the agreement from the County to DASNY.
 DASNY has no taxing power.
 Accordingly, under the constitution of the State of New York, the availability of funds to make annual payments is subject to annual appropriations being made by the State Legislature.
-The State Education Law that allows the State to make these appropriate on the state is not legally required to appropriate such funds.
+The State Education Law that allows the State to make these appropriations does not constitute a legally enforceable obligation of the State and the State is not legally required to appropriate such funds.
 The Bonds are not a debt of the State and the State is not liable for them.